 Senate Bill 15 states that local governments must "quantify the reasonable impacts of proposed development on existing capital facilities and establish the impact fee or development charge at a level no greater than necessary to defray such impacts directly related to proposed development."
-Rather than using the nexus and rough proportionality tests related to Nollan/Dolan, the standard that must be met within the State of Colorado requires mitigation to be "directly related" to impacts.
+The standard that must be met within the State of Colorado requires mitigation to be "directly related" to impacts.
 This test has been used consistently to establish impact fee programs and has not been legally challenged to date.